Physicians Program

 9:30 AM - 11:30 AM

-Foot and Ankle Medical Management - Regent Ballroom 2 & 3
+Pancake Feet and Food for Thought - Regent Ballroom 2 & 3

 Faculty: Sarah Abshier, DPM and Jeffrey Lehrman, DPM